bkaewell/self-driving-car/P2-traffic-sign-classifier/project_writeup.md

 | Wild animals crossing                         | Wild animals crossing                        |

 The model was able to correctly guess 5 of the 6 traffic signs, which gives an accuracy of 83.3%.
 This compares pretty favorably to the accuracy on the test set of 93.1% considering I did my own cropping and resizing of random real-world images.
-I am not surprised that the model did not predict the speed limit sign.
+I am not surprised that the model did not predict the correct value of the speed limit sign.

 ### Model Certainty - Softmax Probabilities